-Total Number of Shares Average Price Paid Total Number of Shares Purchased as part of Publicly Announced Plans or Maximum Number (or Approximate Dollar Value) of Shares that may yet be Purchased Under the Plans or Programs

-(shares in thousands) Purchased per Share Programs at end of period
+(shares in thousands) Total Number of Shares Purchased Average Price Paid per Share Total Number of Shares Purchased as part of Publicly Announced Plans or Programs Maximum Number (or Approximate Dollar Value) of Shares that may yet be Purchased Under the Plans or Programs at end of period

-April 1 - April 30, 2016 4,741 shares
+July 1 - July 31, 2016 4,741 shares

-May 1 - May 31, 2016 - 4,741 shares
+August 1 - August 31, 2016 4,741 shares

-June 1 - June 30, 2016 - 4,741 shares
+September 1 - September 30, 2016 4,741 shares

 Total

 On December 12, 2014, the Board of Directors authorized a new stock repurchase program permitting the Company to purchase up to 5 million of its outstanding common shares from January 1, 2015 through December 31, 2019.
-At June 30, 2016, we have 4.7 million shares available for repurchase under the stock repurchase program.
+At September 30, 2016, we have 4.7 million shares available for repurchase under the stock repurchase program.